SUNLab-NetSI/when-influence-misleads/README.md

 ---
 ## Contents of the Repository

 - Each script (`Figure?.ipynb` or `Figure?.Rmd`) contains the code used to generate the corresponding figure in the main paper.
+- `Table1.ipynb` contains the code to generate the table for the logistic regression.
 - The `Data/` folder contains the CSV files required to reproduce the figures.
 - Refer to the Supplementary Material for a complete list of Python and R libraries used in the analysis.